sebastos1/esp32c3/README.md

 # esp32c3

-Connect your `esp32c3` with a cable that has data transfer capability, then do following:
+Connect an `esp32c3` with a data cable, then do:

 ```
 nix develop